brandon-snider/cs336-a4/writeup.typ

   - Comment:

-    This example was appropriately removed by the language classifier.
+    This example (in Korean) was appropriately removed by the language classifier.

   Negative Example 2: